-The following table summarizes the fiscal 2019 Adjusted EPS goals approved by the Compensation Committee.
-The Committee concluded that the threshold performance requirement is delivering EPS consistent with the prior fiscal year, as adjusted for the effects of the lower U.S. federal income tax rate.
-The Committee concluded it was appropriate to reward Adjusted EPS performance between the fiscal 2018 achievement, as adjusted for the effects of significant foreign exchange impacts, and growth of 11.1% in recognition of the difficulty of achieving an Adjusted EPS goal which would place McCormick among the highest performers in its Peer Group.
+The following table summarizes the fiscal 2020 Adjusted EPS goals approved by the Compensation and Human Capital Committee.
+The Committee concluded that the threshold performance requirement is delivering EPS consistent with the prior fiscal year, as adjusted to exclude the impact of special charges and transaction and integration expenses.
+The Committee concluded it was appropriate to reward Adjusted EPS performance between the fiscal 2019 achievement, as adjusted for the effects of significant foreign exchange impacts, and growth of 9.01% in recognition of the difficulty of achieving an Adjusted EPS goal which would place McCormick among the highest performers in its Peer Group.

 Adjusted EPS Metric Payout

 Threshold Prior Year Level 30%

-Target 8.5% Growth 100%
+Target 4.69% Growth 100%

-Maximum 11.1% Growth 200%
+Maximum 9.01% Growth 200%

-Payout level 9.5% 138.5%
+Payout level 8.1% 178.3%